-Once your application has been received, we usually arrange a telephone or Skype interview with a panel of staff from BTI, unless you live near enough to come in person.
+For some programmes an interview is required.
+Once your application has been received, a telephone or Skype interview with a panel of staff from BTI will be organised unless you live near enough to come in person.

 Pastoral Care Support and Counselling